-D. The Nominating Committee shall issue an official ballot containing names of the candidates whom it has named, the candidates who have been nominated by petition, and blank space for write-in candidates.
-The ballot shall be accompanied by brief biographical sketches of the nominees and responses to questions posed by the nominating committee.
+4. The Nominating Committee shall issue an official ballot containing names of the candidates whom it has named, the candidates who have been nominated by petition, and blank space for write-in candidates.
+The ballot shall be accompanied by brief biographical sketches of the nominees, a diversity statement per the guidelines approved by the Council, and responses to questions posed by the nominating committee.
 Candidates may add a brief statement of the issues facing the Society and how they intend to deal with those issues.

-E. Ballots shall be distributed to all eligible voting members according to a method and schedule approved by the Council.
+5. Ballots shall be distributed to all eligible voting members according to a method and schedule approved by the Council.
 If no candidate for a vacancy receives a plurality of at least forty (40) percent of the membership voting, the Nominating Committee will conduct a run-off election under terms determined by the Council.
 In the event of a tie vote for the office of Vice President, both candidates will be deemed to have been elected and will serve successive terms.
 The Council will determine by lot which candidate will serve as Vice President in the first and as President in the second year.
 The other candidate will serve as Vice President in the second year and as President in the third year.
 In the event of a tie vote that affects the outcome of the election for any other office, the Council will determine by lot which candidate will serve.

-F. All votes shall be tallied by at least three (3) individual members of the Society.
+6. All votes shall be tallied by at least three (3) individual members of the Society.
 The ballots and the tabulated results shall then be given to the Executive Director who shall immediately notify all candidates of election results.
 The names of the new officers, councilors, and members of the Nominating Committee shall be published online and in the next issue of the Society's newsletter and announced publicly at the annual business meeting.
 A member may obtain the vote count from the executive office of the Society.

-G. In filling a vacancy for any councilor or officer other than the president under the terms of Article V., Section A.2.a., of the constitution, the Council shall balance the will of the voting membership expressed in the most recent election cycle, the need for familiarity with issues being addressed by the Council, and the amount of time remaining in the term of the vacancy to be filled.
+7. In filling a vacancy for any councilor or officer other than the president under the terms of Article V., Section A.2.a., of the constitution and bylaws, the Council shall balance the will of the voting membership expressed in the most recent election cycle, the need for familiarity with issues being addressed by the Council, and the amount of time remaining in the term of the vacancy to be filled.

-C. Appointments.
+E. Appointments.

 The Council shall appoint an Executive Director who shall serve at its pleasure.
 Except when the Council or its Executive Committee is in executive session, the Executive Director shall attend the meetings of the Council, the Executive Committee, and the annual business meeting and keep their minutes, but shall not vote.

-The Council shall appoint the Society's archivist and may make other appointments as needed.6.
-ORGANIZATIONAL UNITS
+F. ORGANIZATIONAL UNITS